frictionlessdata/datapackage/data-packages/index.md

       "author": "Joe Bloggs <joe@bloggs.com>"

-  A "person" or "organization" is a hash OR string.
+  A "person" or "organization" is an object OR string.
 It MUST contain a `name` property and MAY contain `web` and `email`.
-An example of the hash structure is as follows:
+An example of the object structure is as follows:

       {